mysql/mysql-utilities/doc/man/mysqldiff.rst

 .. option:: --width

-   change the display width of the test report
+   Change the display width of the test report.

 NOTES